• Home

 The Senior Campus accommodates more than 1300 students across Years 7–12.

-All students at the College are expected to meet the requirements of the Board of Studies Teaching and Educational Standards NSW (BOSTES) in regard to the curriculum and the Higher School Certificate, as well as to respond to formation flowing from the Jesuit tradition.
+All students at the College are expected to meet the requirements of the New South Wales Education Standards Authority (NESA) in regard to the curriculum and the Higher School Certificate (HSC), as well as to respond to formation flowing from the Jesuit tradition.
 This tradition expects, for instance, that those young men who demonstrate interest or talent in certain subjects will follow those subjects at an appropriately challenging level.

 In line with flexible progression initiatives, the College provides a Pathways program which offers students the opportunity to complete HSC courses (Year 12 classes) over two years and a number of enrichment and acceleration programs.